score-spec/docs/content/en/docs/get started/score-humanitec-hello-world.md

 {{% /tab %}}
 {{< /tabs >}}

-**Results** You've successfully defined a Hello World Workload in `score.yaml` and created a Humanitec Delta via the score-humanitec Implementation.
+**Results** You've successfully defined a Hello World Workload in `score.yaml` and created a Humanitec Delta through the score-humanitec Implementation.